-We are excited to be hosting the HYDRATION III team at MassRobotics as they prepare for their final integration and testing cycles for the NIA/NASA RASC-AL Special Edition Moon to Mars Ice & Prospecting Challenge which will be held at NASA Langley Research Center this fall.
+We are excited to host the HYDRATION III team at MassRobotics as they prepare for their final integration and testing cycles for the NIA/NASA RASC-AL Special Edition Moon to Mars Ice & Prospecting Challenge which will be held at NASA Langley Research Center this fall.
 We had a chance to speak with team leads George Lordos and Roland de Filippi, from the team to ask him a few questions.

 1.)
 What is the Moon to Mars Ice Challenge all about?